chenweida6220/GoogleFormPhishingSite/README.md

 **Goal**

-To create a knockoff version of a Google Form that is meant to act as a prank/phishing site.
+To create a knockoff version of a Google Form that acts as a prank/phishing site.

 **Description**